What is happening?

-- the old McCormick building on Dundas St is in the process of being sold by the City of London to Sierra Construction for $1; it then required a site cleanup due to the site's former industrial use, and construction has begun for the conversion into residential and commercial space.
+- The old McCormick building on Dundas St was been sold by the City of London to Sierra Construction for $1; it then required a site cleanup due to the site's former industrial use, and construction has begun for the conversion into residential and commercial space.

 - the larger McCormick area is being studied, which will result in a secondary plan for the area.

 The building was closed in 2008 and later seized by the City of London after the former owner failed to pay over $750,000 in back taxes.